 The Company grants credit to its customers, which operate primarily in the energy, industrial and manufacturing markets.
 Concentrations of credit risk are limited because the Company has a large number of geographically diverse customers, thus spreading trade credit risk.
 The Company controls credit risk through credit evaluations, credit limits and monitoring procedures.
 The Company performs periodic credit evaluations of its customers' financial condition and generally does not require collateral, but may require letters of credit or prepayments for certain sales.
 Allowances for doubtful accounts are established based on an evaluation of accounts receivable aging, and, where applicable, specific reserves on a customer-by-customer basis.
-With the adoption of ASU 2016-13 on January 1, 2020, the estimated allowance for doubtful accounts ("AFDA") reflects the Company's immediate recognition of current expected credit losses by incorporating the historical loss experience, as well as current and future market conditions, customer's financial conditions and accounts receivable past due.
-At December 31, 2020 and 2019, allowance for doubtful accounts totaled \$28 million and \$16 million, or 12.4% and 4.1% of gross accounts receivable, respectively.
+With the adoption of Accounting Standards Codification ("ASC") Topic 326 "Financial Instruments - Credit Losses", the estimated allowance for doubtful accounts ("AFDA") reflects the Company's immediate recognition of current expected credit losses by incorporating the historical loss experience, as well as current and future market conditions that are reasonably available.
+Judgments in the estimate of AFDA include global economic and business conditions, oil and gas industry and market conditions, customer's financial conditions and accounts receivable past due.
+At December 31, 2021 and 2020, allowance for doubtful accounts totaled \$25 million and \$28 million, or 7.6% and 12.4% of gross accounts receivable, respectively.